szstuff/portfolio3/README.md

     ]
 }
 ```
-#TODO
-##Features/changes
+## TODO
+### Features
+#### High Priority
 - Apply colors using JSON config-file
-- Restructure JSON files/parsing to be more flexible with custom titles and bullet points (instead of "Technologies")
+- Customise other content with config file (e.g. "What im working on now", "See all my projects")
+- Add highlighted projects on landing page (by e.g. defining "highlightedProjects: [1, 3, 5]" in JSON file)

+#### Low Priority
 - [maybe] In DetailCard Component, move buttons inside to overview so they display next to the description
-- Add highlighted projects on landing page (by e.g. defining "highlightedProjects: [1, 3, 5]" in JSON file)
 - Implement ALT text for videos
-- [Personal] Fill in remaining alt text (from VR demo to network throughput utility)

-##Bugs
+### Bugs
+#### High Priority
+- In DetailCard Component, media items sometimes cover their text if it's long
+- Mobile Safari: "Lateral lock mechanism" does not show up as a title in Header when scrolling on landing page.
+Maybe observer in Main.jsx picks Snake as highlighted card by mistake because it's short and fully in view.

+#### Low Priority
-- [Intermittent] Some images are stretched in Safari (e.g. the images of the lock mechanism)
+- [Intermittent Solved?]
+Some images are stretched in Safari (e.g. the images of the lock mechanism)
 - [Intermittent] Some cards load with the scrollContainer already having scrolled past the text items.
 Observed more often with the cards that have 16:9 videos as their first/only media item (e.g. the python network utilities)
 - Socials links appear in the header on load before translating off screen (unsure if this needs to be fixed, it's kind of cute)
 - Same as above with card title, but it scrolls the other way
-- In DetailCard Component, media items sometimes cover their text if it's long
 - Some components appear to update uneccesarily often (e.g in ScrollContainer - uncomment the console.logs to see.
 Implement React Memo?
 - Media items on index card view on very narrow or short screens scale poorly and don't take advantage of the available width/height.

-- Mobile Safari: "Lateral lock mechanism" does not show up as a title in Header when scrolling on landing page.
-Maybe observer in Main.jsx picks Snake as highlighted card by mistake because it's short and fully in view.
+### [Personal] Content
+- Fill in remaining alt text (from VR demo to network throughput utility)